 The Excel Chisq.Inv function is used in the spreadsheet below, to calculate the inverse of the left-tailed chi-square distribution for five sets of values.

-Further details and examples of the Excel Chisq.Inv function are provided on the Microsoft Office website.
+For further details and examples of the Excel Chisq.Inv function, see the Microsoft Office website.

 If you get an error from the Excel Chisq.Inv function this is likely to be one of the following:

 |#VALUE!||-||Occurs if any of the supplied arguments is non-numeric.|